Timschuu/RageMP.Net-doc/documentation/commands.md

 ## Delegate Commands

 You can also add single commands without the need of handlers.
-Those commands are restricted to the `IPlayer string[]` signature and do not support type parsing.
+Those commands are restricted to the `IPlayer player, string[] arguments` signature and do not support type parsing.

 ### Command Registration